 31. Can CCAP help the parties to the appeal reach a settlement?

 The Panel cannot assist the parties to reach a settlement.
-Appellant (or appellant’s attorney) must discuss any settlement directly with the licensing agency.
+Appellant (or appellant’s attorney) must discuss any settlement directly with the Department.

 However, if all parties to a case stipulate that a settlement has been reached, the Panel will dismiss the case.